Rome: Other names and symbols

 Rome has also been called in ancient times simply "Urbs" (central city), from urbs roma, or identified with its ancient Roman initialism of SPQR, the symbol of Rome's constituted republican government.
-In 192, emperor Commodus renamed the city Colonia Lucia Annia Commodiana after himself.
-The name was reverted to Rome after his assassination at the end of the year.
+In 192, emperor Commodus renamed the city Colonia Lucia Annia Commodiana after himself, but the name was reverted to Rome after his assassination at the end of the year.
 Furthermore, Rome has been called Urbs Aeterna (The Eternal City), Caput Mundi (The Capital of the world), Throne of St. Peter and Roma Capitale.

 Dionysius of Halicarnassus states that the lagobolon was a symbol of the settlement of the city of Rome, and recounts that following the destruction by fire of a sacred hut of Mars on the Palatine Hill, a lagobolon, which Romulus used to delineate the regions for taking auspices when founding the city, was found miraculously preserved among the ashes.

 History

 Earliest history

 Model of archaic Rome.
 The image faces northeast, with the Capitoline hill on left and the Palatine on right.
 The city would not have looked like this prior to the seventh century BC.

-While there have been discoveries of archaeological evidence of human occupation of the Rome area from approximately 14,000 years ago, the dense layer of much younger debris obscures Palaeolithic and Neolithic sites.
-Evidence of stone tools, pottery, and stone weapons attest to about 10,000 years of human presence.
+Archaeological evidence of human occupation of the Rome area has been found from approximately 14,000 years ago, although the dense layer of much younger debris obscures Palaeolithic and Neolithic sites.
+Evidence of stone tools, pottery, and stone weapons attest to about 10,000 years of human presence in the Rome area.
 Several excavations support the view that Rome grew from pastoral settlements on the Palatine Hill built above the area of the future Roman Forum.
 Between the end of the Bronze Age and the beginning of the Iron Age, each hill between the sea and the Capitoline Hill was topped by a village (on the Capitoline, a village is attested since the end of the 14th century BC).
 However, none of them yet had an urban quality.

 Nowadays, there is a wide consensus that the city developed gradually through the aggregation ("synoecism") of several villages around the largest one, placed above the Palatine.
 This aggregation was facilitated by the increase of agricultural productivity above the subsistence level, which also allowed the establishment of secondary and tertiary activities.
 These, in turn, boosted the development of trade with the Greek colonies of southern Italy (mainly Ischia and Cumae).
 These developments, which according to archaeological evidence took place during the mid-eighth century BC, can be considered as the "birth" of the city.
-Despite recent excavations at the Palatine hill, the view that Rome was founded deliberately in the middle of the eighth century BC, as the legend of Romulus suggests, remains a fringe hypothesis.
+Despite recent excavations at the Palatine Hill, the view that Rome was founded deliberately in the middle of the eighth century BC, as the legend of Romulus suggests, remains a fringe hypothesis.